-International Warranty Service - not available
+International Warranty Service

 International Warranty Service (IWS) is an IBM program that is available on selected IBM Commercial PC products.
 IWS allows customers who travel or need to move products to another country to register the products with IBM's International Warranty Service Office (IWSO).
 Upon registering the product with the IWSO, IBM will issue a certificate that will be honored wherever IBM or IBM resellers sell and service IBM Commercial PC products.
-The IWS program is not available for your IBM computer.